How?

 United Kingdom

-Please include any press material as well as an address for reviews to be sent to.
+Please enclose any press material as well as a postal or email address for reviews to be sent to.

 What?